 The positions listed below may or may not be open this year.
-Check Wheaton College Human Resource website to see which positions are currently open.
+Check Wheaton College Human Resources to see which positions are currently open.

 - Residential Camp Program Coordinator

 This position will work under the supervision of the SLS Program Manager to coordinate the Residential Camp program.
 It is based in Wheaton during the school year and at HoneyRock in the summer.
 They will help coordinate the Wheaton-based adventure trip program during the school year.
 They will assist with Wheaton-based student and camper recruitment efforts.

 - College Retreat Program Coordinator

 This position will work under the supervision of the SLS Program Manager to coordinate all Wheaton College based retreats at HoneyRock during the year including WIN, Winter WIN, HNGR, Education Dept., Student Development and more.
 This position will expand our group development program on campus and increase Wheaton’s use of HoneyRock throughout the year.
 This position is located in Wheaton during the school year and HoneyRock during the summer.
 They will work closely with the Registration Coordinator, Retreat Coordinator and Adventure Ministries Program Manager at HoneyRock to coordinate housing and programs.
 They will assist with Wheaton-based camper and student recruitment.

 - Activity Area Coordinator

 This position will work under the supervision of the Program Maintenance Manager to coordinate all of HoneyRock’s winter and summer activity areas.
 This also involves hiring, training and supervising the 20 summer activity staff who serve all programs of camp each summer.
 This role is based at HoneyRock year round.